websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 ## Editing Toolbar

-Via the Content Page toolbar, you can access tools for creating unique user experiences, setting localized translations, switching between edit modes, and more.
+You can access tools for creating unique user experiences, setting localized translations, switching between edit modes, and more by using the Content Page toolbar.

 ![Click on Edit to access the Content Page toolbar.](./editing-content-pages/images/02.png)